4D Millimeter-Wave Radar in Autonomous Driving: A Survey: Abstract

 \section{Abstract}

-The 4D millimeter-wave (mmWave) radar, capable of measuring the range, azimuth, elevation, and velocity of targets, has attracted considerable interest in the autonomous driving community.
-This is attributed to its robustness in extreme environments and outstanding velocity and elevation measurement capabilities.
-However, despite the rapid development of research related to its sensing theory and application, there is a notable lack of surveys on the topic of 4D mmWave radar.
-To address this gap and foster future research in this area, this paper presents a comprehensive survey on the use of 4D mmWave radar in autonomous driving.
-Reviews on the theoretical background and progress of 4D mmWave radars are presented first, including the signal processing flow, resolution improvement ways, extrinsic calibration process, and point cloud generation methods.
-Then it introduces related datasets and application algorithms in autonomous driving perception and localization and mapping tasks.
-Finally, this paper concludes by predicting future trends in the field of 4D mmWave radar.
-To the best of our knowledge, this is the first survey specifically for the 4D mmWave radar.
+The 4D millimeter-wave (mmWave) radar, proficient in measuring the range, azimuth, elevation, and velocity of targets, has attracted considerable interest within the autonomous driving community.
+This is attributed to its robustness in extreme environments and the velocity and elevation measurement capabilities.
+However, despite the rapid advancement in research related to its sensing theory and application, there is a conspicuous absence of comprehensive surveys on the subject of 4D mmWave radars.
+In an effort to bridge this gap and stimulate future research, this paper presents an exhaustive survey on the utilization of 4D mmWave radars in autonomous driving.
+Initially, the paper provides reviews on the theoretical background and progress of 4D mmWave radars, encompassing aspects such as the signal processing workflow, resolution improvement approaches, and extrinsic calibration process.
+Learning-based radar data quality improvement methods are present following.
+Then, this paper introduces relevant datasets and application algorithms in autonomous driving perception and localization tasks.
+Finally, this paper concludes by forecasting future trends in the realm of the 4D mmWave radar in autonomous driving.
+To the best of our knowledge, this is the first survey specifically dedicated to the 4D mmWave radar in autonomous driving.